Author: James McLoughlin / Submitted: 18 May 2020.

 6. Practice and Variability

-‘Dose’ of practice has been gaining increasing attention, particular in populations such as stroke where interventions with higher doses of practice have shown promise in animal studies (Birkenmeier et al., 2010) and early human trials (Hsu et al., 2010; Lang et al., 2015; Lohse Keith R. et al., 2014; Moore Jennifer L. et al., 2010).
+‘Dose’ of practice has been gaining increasing attention, particular in populations such as stroke where interventions with higher doses of practice have shown promise in animal studies (Kleim et al., 1998; Nudo et al., 1996; Nudo & Milliken, 1996) and early human trials (Birkenmeier et al., 2010; Hsu et al., 2010; Lang et al., 2015; Lohse et al., 2014; Moore et al., 2010).
 Dose in this context refers to the number of movement repetitions, or time spent actively engaged in practice.
-For some movements, very high movement repetition numbers will be needed to drive neuroplasticity and functional change, however the benefits of high repetitions for stroke upper limb rehabilitation still reach a plateau in terms of functional effectiveness (Lang et al., 2016).
+For some movements, very high movement repetition numbers may be needed to drive neuroplasticity, improve strength, activity levels and functional change.
+In populations such a stroke, there is a growing consensus that dose of practice needs to increase in inpatient rehabilitation (Dorsch & Elkins, 2020), however there is no evidence for a dose-response effect of high repetition upper limb task-specific practice leading to increased functional capacity in chronic stroke (Lang et al., 2016).
 This has prompted some reflection on how to further intensify interventions in other innovative ways (Bernhardt et al., 2019; Winstein, 2018; Winstein & Varghese, 2018).
-For many neurological patients, high repetitions are not possible due to weakness, fatigue, reduced attention span or musculoskeletal load restrictions (see physical capacity), so alternative ways to define and engage in practice could be explored.
+For many neurological patients, high repetitions are not possible due to weakness, fatigue, reduced attention span or musculoskeletal load restrictions (see physical capacity), so alternative ways to define ‘intensity’ and engage in practice could be explored.

 Variability is known to influence motor learning (Dhawale et al., 2017) and was termed – ‘repetition without repetition’ by Bernstein (Ito, 2015).
 It highlights the importance of building multiple movement solutions to deal with unforeseen changes in internal or external conditions.
 Early variability in training can be a necessary way to map the possibilities of movement for a task (Harbourne & Stergiou, 2009).
 Random practice might take longer for skill acquisition when compared to blocked practice, but retention of a skill may be superior (Shea & Morgan, 1979).
 Random practice (Lee & Magill, 1983; Merbah & Meulemans, 2011) and distributed practice (spaced practice) might also enhance the learning process (Gerbier & Toppino, 2015).
 Rest intervals can also allow for recovery, and sleep has even been shown to help ‘off-line’ motor skill learning in stroke (Gudberg & Johansen-Berg, 2015; Siengsukon & Boyd, 2009).
 As movement becomes more successful the expert learner may seek further variability to build a higher level of skill (Harbourne & Stergiou, 2009) for an optimal ‘challenge point’ for learning (Guadagnoli & Lee, 2004).
 Movement training might also allow learners to choose for themselves how they vary their own practice (Wu & Magill, 2011).